 Each individual patient is unique.
-Testing for genetic variations of the cytochrome P450 enzymes which metabolize most psychiatric medication can help us make better decisions regarding drug choice and dose to ensure our patients are receiving the maximum benefit and minimal adverse effects of a prescribed drug.
+Testing for genetic variations of the cytochrome P450 enzymes which metabolize most psychiatric medications can help us make better decisions regarding drug schedule and dose choices and minimize adverse effects of prescribed medications.

-Our clinicians will recommend Genetic-DNA testing after the initial evaluation in our office if it is appropriate.
+Our clinicians will recommend Genetic-DNA testing after the initial evaluation in our office if it is appropriate for you.
 If you want Genetic- DNA testing, make sure you mention it to our team.
 If it is appropriate, we will order the testing.

-The FDA has guidelines for medication adjustments on over 120+ prescription medications, and if you are prescribed one of these medications, it will be help to know your genetic results.
+The FDA has guidelines for medication adjustments on over 120+ prescription medications, and if you are prescribed one of these medications, it will be helpful to know your genetic results.